-- 1. Select the best answer.
-During maintenance the rigging gear between the crane hook and the load fails and results in equipment damage.
-This is reported as a:
+- 3. Select the best answer.
+During maintenance, the rigging gear between the crane hook and the load fails and results in equipment damage.
+This is reported as a(n)-

-- A. Rigging gear deficiency
+- A. crane accident

-- B. Crane accident
+- B. operator error

-- C. Operator error
+- C. rigger error

-- D. Rigger error
+- D. rigging gear deficiency

-- 2. Select the best answer.
-During crane operations the load shifts.
+- 4. Select the best answer.
+During crane operations, the load shifts.
 The operator reacts quickly and saves the load but causes the crane to derail.
-This is reported as a:
+This is reported as a(n)-

-- A. Load configuration error

-- B. Crane accident
+- A. crane accident

-- C. Operator error

-- D. Crane walker's error
+- B. crane walker's error

-- 3. Select all that apply.
-The crane operating envelope includes the crane, the operator, the riggers, the crane walkers, and ...

-- A. The area where the load will be landed

-- B. The load

-- C. Rigging gear between the hook and the load
+- C. load configuration error

-- D. Any supporting structures

-- 4. Select all that apply.
-The rigging operating envelope contains the rigging gear, the load itself and ...

-- A. Other personnel involved in the operation

-- B. The user of the gear or equipment

-- C. The gear or equipment's supporting structure

-- D. The load rigging path
+- D. operator error

-- E. The rigging procedure

-- F. The crane removal procedure

 - 5. Select the best answer.
-When rigging gear fails while suspended from a structure and drops the load it is a:
+When rigging gear covered by NAVFAC P-307 Section 14 fails while suspended from a structure and drops the load, it is a-

-- A. Load configuration error
+- A. crane accident

-- B. Rigging error
+- B. load configuration error

-- C. Rigging accident
+- C. rigging accident

-- D. Crane accident
+- D. rigging error

 - 6. Select the best answer.
-If component failure occurs, such as motor burnout, and does not result in damage, the component failure is considered:
+If component failure occurs, such as motor burnout, and does not result in damage, the component failure is considered-

-- A. A crane accident
+- A. a crane accident

-- B. Crane maintenance's responsibility
+- B. a non-accident

-- C. A non-accident
+- C. crane maintenance's responsibility

-- D. A rigging accident
+- D. rigging accident

 - 7. Select the best answer.
 To whom or to what are the majority of crane accidents attributed?

-- A. Equipment failure
+- A. crane operators

-- B. Crane operators
+- B. equipment failure

-- C. Riggers or signalmen
+- C. personnel error

-- D. Personnel error
+- D. riggers or signalmen

-- E. Weather conditions
+- E. weather conditions

 - 8. Select all that apply.
-Over-confidence and poor judgment among team members can contribute to crane and rigging accidents.
-Select additional factors that can contribute to accidents:
+Overconfidence and poor judgement among team members can contribute to crane and rigging accidents.
+Select additional factors that can contribute to accidents.

-- A. The crane operating envelope
+- A. engineering lift specifications

-- B. Engineering lift specifications
+- B. inattention to the task

-- C. Operating the crane too fast
+- C. operating the crane too fast

-- D. Inattention to the task
+- D. the crane operating envelope

-- 9. Select the best answer.
-If you have an accident with a crane or you find damage and suspect an accident has happened, your first step is to: - A. Notify your supervisor immediately - B. Call emergency services if anyone is injured - C. Secure the crane and power as required - D. Stop operations as soon as safely possible
+- 9. Select all the best answer.
+If you have an accident with a crane or you find damage and suspect an accident has happened, your first step is to- - A. Call emergency services if anyone is injured. - B. Notify your supervisor immediately. - C. Secure the crane and power as required. - D. Stop operations as soon as safely possible.